TRAVELING IN BRAZIL

 Brazilian vacation season

 The Brazilian main vacation season (and the coincident school vacations) is December-February.
-During this period, accommodation in cities as Rio the Janeiro and coastal south cities is more difficult and expensive, and the beaches and streets are more crowded.
+During this period, accommodation in cities like Rio the Janeiro and coastal south cities is more difficult and expensive and the beaches and streets are more crowded.

 BRAZILIAN ECONOMICS AND BUSINESS: KEY FACTS